-Called “a cellist with rich tonal resources, fine subtlety and a keen sense of phrasing” (Gramophone), cellist Anthony Arnone enjoys a varied career as a soloist, chamber musician, conductor, recording artist, and teacher throughout the country and around the world.
-Mr. Arnone is associate professor of cello at The University of Iowa School of Music, and is also on the faculty of the Preucil School of Music in Iowa City, where he teaches and conducts.
-During summers he teaches at the Madeline Island Music Camp.
+Called “a cellist with rich tonal resources, fine subtlety and a keen sense of phrasing” (Gramophone), cellist Anthony Arnone enjoys a varied career as a soloist, chamber musician, conductor, recording artist, composer, and teacher throughout the country and around the world.
+Mr. Arnone is associate professor of cello at the University of Iowa School of Music, and is also on the faculty of the Preucil School of Music in Iowa City, where he teaches and conducts.

 As a cello soloist and chamber musician, Mr. Arnone was a founding member of the Meridien Trio and the Sedgewick String Quartet, which performed regularly at the Spoleto Festival in Charleston.
-More recently, he has been part of the Matisse Trio, a faculty trio at The University of Iowa, which has played throughout the United States.
+He was also part of the Matisse Trio, a faculty trio at The University of Iowa, which played throughout the United States.
 Mr. Arnone is also regularly featured as soloist with orchestras including performances with the Madison Symphony, Dubuque Symphony, Orchestra Iowa, Knox/Galesburg Symphony and the Kamuela Philharmonic among others.

-Mr. Arnone’s love of teaching has taken him throughout the country to give master classes, including Oberlin College and the Cleveland Institute of Music.
+Mr. Arnone’s love of teaching has taken him throughout the country to give master classes, including Oberlin College, Eastman School, the Cleveland Institute of Music, and San Francisco Conservatory.
 At home, Mr. Arnone brings celebrated teachers and performers to The University of Iowa for the annual “Cello Daze,” a weekend of lectures, concerts, and master classes.
-Past guests include Richard Aaron, Colin Carr, Hans Jensen, Bonnie Hampton, Joel Krosnick, Norman Fischer, Marc Johnson, Anthony Ross, and Robert DeMaine as well as non classical guests including Mark Summer, Natalie Haas and Alastair’s Fraser, German Marcano, and Matt Turner.
+Past guests include Richard Aaron, Colin Carr, Steven Doane, Hans Jensen, Paul Katz, Bonnie Hampton, Joel Krosnick, Norman Fischer, Marc Johnson, Anthony Ross, and Robert DeMaine as well as non classical guests including Mark Summer, Natalie Haas and Alastair’s Fraser, German Marcano, and Matt Turner.